The Perfect Sacrifice

 As it is written, There is none righteous, no, not one:

-Next the person is to be told that God through Jesus Christ provides the gift of eternal life.
-(Note that some hear also do include John 3:16 and don’t fully stick to the “Romans Road”.)
+Next, the person is to be told that God, through Jesus Christ, provides the gift of eternal life.
+(Note that some here also include John 3:16 and don’t fully stick to the “Romans Road”.)

 Rom 6:23